pluralsh/documentation/pages/adding-new-application/index.md

 ### Helm

 The `helm` directory contains the app's Helm chart as it will be available through the Plural API and used by the Plural CLI to configure and deploy the app's Kubernetes components into your cluster.
-Many apps in Plural's marketplace define Helm charts in terms of their upstream open source versions of them (if they're actively maintained, allow for required customization and fit Plural's quality standards) as well as other helper charts, e.g. from Plural's module-library (#TODO: insert link).
+Many apps in Plural's marketplace define Helm charts in terms of their upstream open source versions (if they're actively maintained, allow for required customization and fit Plural's quality standards) as well as other helper charts, e.g. from Plural's [module-library](https://github.com/pluralsh/module-library).
-If any additional resources are necessary, they can be added and templated in the same manner as in any other Helm chart.
+If any additional resources are necessary, they can be added and templated in the same manner as with any other Helm chart.
 Any default chart parametrization goes into your standard `values.yaml` file, most prominently resource requirements or limits, labels, annotations, entrypoint customizations, and so on.

 One thing that is unique about a Plural artifact's Helm chart is the ability to template in values from other parts of the infrastructure, that cannot be known ahead of deployment time, in the dedicated `values.yaml.tpl` file.